-- How do you feel about the idea of giving Him control of your future (career, relationships, etc.)?
+- How do you feel about the idea of giving Jesus control of your future — your career, relationships, etc.?

 - How do you expect your life to change if you become a Christian?

-Simply getting the people you know to verbally commit their life to Jesus isn’t the goal.
+Simply getting the people you know to verbally commit their life to Jesus is not the goal.
 Saying those words with their mouth but not surrendering their life will only give them a false sense of where they are on their journey.